code-butter/discord-werewolf/README.md

 Once the bot is connected to your guild, run the `/init` command to set up the game on your server.

-## Further updates

-As this is a work in progress documentation is rather sparse.
-Most of the base work for the game is completed and so we shouldn't see too much refactoring.
-Star this repo for updates!